Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

 \subsection{Dimension Reduction}

-Although GP surrogates approximate well non-linear relations between inputs and simulator outputs, they are known to fail in higher dimensions.
-Dimensionality influences the state-space volume exponentially and in order for Bayesian Optimisation (BO) to maintain reasonable uncertainty in predictions, this ``curse of dimensionality'' mandates an exponential growth in sample sizes.
-Parallelization, while able to augment a limited sampling budget, can only provide a multiplicative expansion; furthermore, when high enough samples are produced, additional computational complexity within the algorithm itself becomes a hindrance.
-For this reason, BO is an ineffective beyond a moderate level of high-dimensional complexity~\citep{sacks_design_1989}.
-However, if the dimensionality issue can be addressed, BO might become applicable.
+Although GP surrogates approximate non-linear relations between inputs and outputs well, they are known to fail in higher dimensions.
+Each increase in dimensionality influences the state-space volume exponentially and, in order for Bayesian Optimisation (BO) to maintain reasonable uncertainty in its predictions, this `'curse of dimensionality'' would mandate an exponential growth in sample sizes.
+Parallelization techniques can expand a limited sampling budget, but only by a multiplicative factor; furthermore, when sample sizes grow significantly, the additional computational complexity within the algorithm itself becomes a hindrance.
+For this reason, BO is typically ineffective beyond a moderate level of high-dimensional complexity~\cite{sacks_design_1989} when resources are limited.
+However, if the dimensionality issue can be addressed, BO would become viable again.

-On the other hand, in many engineering applications, the relations between inputs and outputs vary primarily along a few non-linear curves.
-Then those curves are linear, one may use projection based techniques, such as principal component analysis, partial least squares or single-index models.
-Projection-based dimensionality reduction techniques have traditionally been implemented due to their computational and interpretable ease.
-One such technique, popular in engineering disciplines, known as Active Subspaces (AS) projects the data along influential directions known as Principal Components (PCs).
+Because the relationship between inputs and outputs varies primarily along a small set of curves in many engineering applications, dimensional reduction is a common approach to solve the issue of high-dimensional statespaces.
+Projection-based techniques find a condensed representation of the dataset in a lower-dimensional subspace and have traditionally been implemented due to their computational and interpretable ease.
+For linear instances, common techniques include Principal Component Analysis (PCA), Partial Least Squares (PLS), or various single-index models.
+Of particular popularity in engineering disciplines, the method known as Active Subspaces (AS) projects the data along influential directions known as Principal Components (PCs).
 Utilizing derivatives, the algorithm identifies the necessary linear combinations to produce a lower-dimensional subspace.
 For further details of Active Subspaces, see Appendix \ref{Ap:AS}.